ANALYSIS: Alleged ISIS Immigrant: A Rare Occurrence or the Tip of the Iceberg?

 Screening

-All these individuals are being processed by departments and agencies responsible for borders, immigration, and internal security.
+All of these individuals are being processed by departments and agencies responsible for borders, immigration, and internal security.

-CSIS said in its 2023 annual report it received 493,200 security screening referrals from Immigration Canada and the Canada Border Services Agency.
-Most of the requests were for citizenship applications (296,900), followed by refugees (128,900), temporary residents (46,400), and permanent residents (21,600).
+CSIS said in its 2023 annual report that it received 493,200 security screening referrals that year from IRCC and the Canada Border Services Agency.
+Most of the requests were for citizenship applications (296,300), followed by refugees (128,900), temporary residents (46,400), and permanent residents (21,600).

 The agency noted the volume of asylum claimants has rapidly increased in the last five years and continues to grow, “creating pressures at ports of entry and leading to delays in process and other strains on the asylum system.”